-- Online applications must be submitted by midnight Central Time, June 30, 2019.
+- Online applications must be submitted by midnight Central Time, on June 30, 2019.

 - FAFSA on the Web applications must be submitted before or by midnight, 12:00 a.m.
 Central Standard Time on June 30, 2019.

-In some states, the following criteria applies relates to FAFSA Deadline:
+In some states, the following criteria apply relates to FAFSA Deadline:

-- Additional form may be required.
+- Additional forms may be required.
 Contact your financial aid administrator or your state agency.

-- Applicants encouraged to obtain proof of mailing.
+- Applicants are encouraged to obtain proof of mailing.

-- For priority consideration, submit application by date specified.
+- For priority consideration, submit an application by the date specified.